Bill Hocker | Aug 13, 2021 Update 8/26/21

 "And when I drove by I just looked at the neighborhood and these are homes in ag zoning, folks that made a choice to live around vineyards.
 That was the choice everyone made and I have all the expectation that the neighbors should be respectful -- those that are doing business whether vineyard or a winery.
 Same thing for those that choose to have a residence in those areas.
 Facts matter and I just quickly look at the size of these homes, some of these homes are bigger than the hospitality building for the winery.
 So again we just need to be mindful of the balance we're trying to strike especially in the ag zoning.
 You can build a home anywhere in the world.
 There's very little place where you can have a winery and a vineyard. "

 All of the neighbors are grape growers.
 No one's debating about living around vineyards here.
-The message from the Chair was "If you don't like living next to a tourist attraction, move somewhere else".
+The message from the Chair was "If you don't like your farm community being converted to a tourist attraction, move somewhere else".

 The appeal to the BOS of the Planning Commission's project approval will be held on 8/24/21.
 Given the thoroughness of the CEQA presentation at the Planning Commission, it seems unlikely that the project will not be litigated if the appeal is denied by the Board.

 The documents from the PC hearing are here